 So that’s it, the first lick starts on the second 16th of beat 4, you need to start this with an upstroke in order to get it right.

 So how does this tune sound so natural?
 The secret is in the melody, it follows the chords throughout.
 If the chord is a B major, the melody is only using that chords root, third and fifth, when moving to the next chord (V) it follows that chord.

 This means that we get a very melodic effect, but since the chords are “backwards” it sounds new at the same time!

-Use the DIY TAB in The Guitar Conspiracy (a part of The Spy Tunes Method) to fully work this out.
+Use the DIY TAB in the Guitar Conspiracy to fully work this out.

 Next blog will analyze Stairway To Heaven by Led Zeppelin, did you know it’s based on melodic minor?